46137/Powershell_Scripts/README.md

 This collection of scripts are being developed to aid a cyber analyst in host/network enumeration and investigation of a live network.

 ### **Host Enumeration Tasks:**
-- Create 'Auto_Invoke-Commands/Scripts'.
+- Rework 'Payload_Key-Terrain-Survey'.
-- Change 'Manual_Survey-Filtered' to a payload script to be called from 'Auto_Invoke-Commands/Scripts'.
 - Decide if to complete 'Manual_Full-Survey'.
 - Create 'Auto CIM-OS-Detection'?

 ### **Modules Framework Tasks:**
+- Find a better way in 'Auto_Invoke-Modules' to call modules (not via a txt file).
 - Complete 'BT-Persistence' module.
 - Complete 'BT-PII' module.
 - Complete 'Payload_KeyTerrain-Survey'.